rdjpalmer/portfolio/_posts/2019-11-16-creating-culture.md

+---
+layout: blog
+title: "Creating culture"
+date: 2019-11-16
+permalink: "/creating-culture"
+description: >-
+  Be deliberate about the culture you create
+---

 # Creating culture

 It's commonplace in startups, to define a set of values.
 Witty remarks of how you, the employee, should act while working for this business.
 Sometimes, they're turned into murals throughout the office.
 An ever-present reminder that **this** is what **you** value.